isomerpages/scdf-nfec/pages/privacy.md

 6. This website may contain links to non-Government digital services whose data protection and privacy practices may differ from ours.
 We are not responsible for the content and privacy practices of these other digital services and encourage you to consult the privacy notices of those digital services.

-7. Please contact NFEC if you:
+7. Please contact NFEC at secretariat.nfec@gmail.com if you:

 a. have any enquires or feedback on our data protection policies and procedures; or